Learn about connections in Actioner and how to connect your tools.

 You can test a connection once you enter credentials to authenticate.
 Test requests are sent to the configured test endpoints.
 For generic connections, you can specify a test URL.

-To test a connection, find your connection on App settings tab of your app and click on it.
+To test a connection, find your connection on Connections tab on My profile page.
 Test by clicking Test connection button at top right corner.

 Make sure that base URL is not empty before testing a connection.